ScheWann/SiyuanZhao/src/data/about.md

 - When I was in senior high school, I did not understand how to study.
 Just remember everything I learned and did a lot of practice like a machine.
 Although I was not so bad in senior high school, I still was not the top student, and became a real 'mid-level' student and went to a 'mid-level' university.

 - I decided to change myself and tried not to be a quiet person in the class, so I joined the Students' Union.
-But I found that it is no meaning after graduation, there is no company that cares about your activity in the Students' Union.
-It seems like I have wasted some time, but I don't regret it because I believe that everything in the world has its own meaning.
+But I found that it is no meaning after graduation because there is no company that cares about your activity in the Students' Union.
+It seems like I was in the wrong direction, but I don't regret it because I believe that everything in the world has its own meaning.

 - In college, all learning is up to you.
 I became that person who likes going to the library the most.
 I am curious about the 'definitions' behind some of the lectures, but these definitions often are the knowledge that will not be covered or tested in the class.
 But I just simply want to understand why.